Nonparametric Modeling of Continuous-Time Markov Chains

 \subsubsection{Bat rabies viruses in North America}

 After validating our method on simulated data, we apply it to two real-world examples.
 We start by reproducing the analysis performed in \citet{faria_simultaneously_2013} of a dataset composed of $372$ rabies virus samples collected from $17$ species of infected bats in North America between 1997 and 2006 \citep{streicker_host_2010}.
-This study reconstructs the evolutionary history of the rabies viruses based on the sequences of the nucleoprotein gene, the location of the samples, as well as the species each host bat belongs to.
-Moreover, the authors investigate the transmission dynamics between different bat species in order to identify potential facilitating factors.
-Using a log-linear model, they conclude that cross-species genetic distance influences transmission: the more two bat species are genetically different, the less likely a transmission event.
+This study reconstructs the evolutionary history of the rabies viruses using nucleoprotein gene sequences, sample locations, and the host species of each infected bat.

+Moreover, the authors investigate the transmission dynamics between different bat species to identify potential facilitating factors.
+To do so, they model the \emph{host species} associated with each viral lineage as a CTMC evolving along the branches of the viral phylogeny.
+The state space of the CTMC therefore corresponds to the $17$ bat species observed in the dataset; transitions of the CTMC represent cross-species transmission events; and they adopt cross-species genetic distance as a covariate.
+Using a log-linear model, they conclude that cross-species genetic distance influences transmission: the more genetically different two bat species are, the less likely a transmission event is between them.